Skip to content

 It is to address these limitations that we need the step of distillation.

 What is distillation?
 Distillation is a process that transforms a large, complex model (or system of models) into a smaller, more efficient version without losing the essential capabilities gained through amplification.
 The term "distillation" is used because it is similar to the distillation process in chemistry.
-In chemistry the term is used to mean purifying a substance by removing impurities.
+In chemistry, the term is used to mean purifying a substance by removing impurities.
 Similarly, AI Safety model distillation aims to "purify" the knowledge gained during amplification to retain the core functionality and abilities in a more streamlined form.

 The larger, more complex model is often called the "teacher" model, and the smaller, more efficient model is called the "student" model.
 This process allows the smaller model to mimic the behavior and performance of the larger model while being faster and requiring fewer resources.
 Here is the general process for distilling down the knowledge of an amplified model: